 If you are still on the fence about getting a dog, you should know that there are a few benefits and cons that may sway you.
 If you are convinced after reading this second, continue on!

 Dogs provide a lot of benefits to singles, couples, and families alike.
 They are loving, judgemental, and most importantly they need to be outside.
 This means that even those with depression or anxiety can benefit immensely from owning a dog.
 You need to take him outside, and as a result the both of you will get the exercise you need.
 Dog owners typically have lower blood pressure and stress, and this is due to the combined power of the daily exercise and simply the fact that petting a dog can lower your heartrate.
 They are also excellent for your mental health.

 Dogs can teach children social skills, can teach them responsibility, and can also help them combat social anxieties.
 Dogs are wonderful teachers, companions, and playmates for children.
 You just need to make sure that your child isn’t allergic to him, though studies have found that infants who live with a dog in the house are less likely to develop allergies at all.

 As many benefits and love that dogs can give us, however, they are still huge responsibilities.
-They also cost a lot in order to keep healthy.
+They also cost a lot in order to keep healthy, and you will still have to worry about this like a dog that has Dog Diarrhea.
 If you are always traveling and going from place to place, getting a dog can be a huge burden.
 It also isn’t fair to the animal.
 The same applies to if you live in the city and lead incredibly busy lives.
 You will either neglect your new dog, or you’ll have to pay for someone to take care of him.